CALLS FOR GMA TO BE DISBANDED AND MINISTERS TO STEP UP -

 But a dummy spit by shooters and MPs who are members of hunting clubs, appears to have resulted in a remarkable pirouette by GMA who are now lifting restrictions based on a single helicopter survey of just 650 waterbodies (out of tens of thousands) which illogically assumed that numbers and species of ducks observed on that small number would be same on others.

 GMA have more than doubled the kill limit and suddently apparently Chestnut Teal don’t look like Grey Teal.
-Restrictions to shoot Grey Teal are gone.
+Restrictions to shoot either are gone.
 Note that the helicopter surveys failed to actually get a count of each species because observers couldn’t distinguish between them – only a combined total.
-(Bad luck if there are still low numbers of Chestnut Teal about to be blown off the landscape.)

 What was wrong with the most robust independent scientific surveys of circa 50 species over 2000 waterbodies which have been carried out for over 37 years building up the most conclusive long-term dataset available?
 It appears nothing other than shooters don’t like the picture those surveys paint.
 Because the picture's bad.
 Wetland area, waterbird abundance, and breeding are all on significant downwards trajectories.
 There has been little if any breeding the last two years.